Altinity/terraform-aws-eks-clickhouse/docs/README.md

 This architecture is provides a scalable, secure, and efficient environment for running a ClickHouse database on Kubernetes within AWS EKS.
 The focus on autoscaling, storage management, and proper IAM configurations its suitability for enterprise-level deployments using the following resources:

-- **IAM Roles and Policies**: There are several IAM roles and policies created for different purposes, such as the EKS cluster role, node role, and a specific role for the EBS CSI driver.
-These roles and policies ensure appropriate permissions for the cluster to interact with other AWS services.

 - **EKS Cluster**: The module sets up an AWS EKS cluster (`aws_eks_cluster.this`).
 It specifies the EKS version, role ARN, and VPC configuration, ensuring the cluster is isolated within a VPC.

 - **Node Groups**: Multiple EKS node groups (`aws_eks_node_group.this`) are created, each configured with specific instance types and subnet associations.
 This setup allows for a diversified and scalable node environment.